pbradl42/RTTP-Defining-the-Mind/README.md

 * 2014 RTTP Game Developer's conferece, Simpson College Iowa.

 * 2010, Minds and Machines.
 Peter Bradley, PhD., Assoc.
 Professor, Department of Philosophy, McDaniel College

+## Still to do

+* Add Kurt Freund as a character, to lead the condemnation of Aversion Therapy discussion / vote. (https://wellcomecollection.org/articles/W1buxiYAACgAqyV9)

+* Add some basic primer on history of Linguistics for Chomsky